Workflow Automation for Small Businesses: A 2026 Guide

 Data flows seamlessly between steps, and conditional logic adds flexibility for complex setups.

-Integration capabilities stretch from Google Workspace and Slack to OpenAI and Salesforce, so your team members can build custom workflows that automate tasks across an entire tech stack.
+Integration capabilities stretch from Google Workspace and Slack to OpenAI and Salesforce, so your team members can build task automation on your entire tech stack.

 Key Features